 In seems that, as memories of the Great Depression of the 1930s have faded and life in the U.S. has grown more comfortable and stable, Americans have felt less urgency to save.
 Increasing income inequality may also lie behind America’s low savings rate, as well as our high household debt.
 As those lower down the income spectrum worry less about their financial future and more about keeping up with rising living standards, they have ended up spending more than is prudent.

 In the late 1990s, some argued that America’s collapsing savings rate shouldn’t concern us, because it failed to take into account rising stock prices, which were more than compensating for our dismal savings habits.
 The same argument was made in the early 2000s about rising home values.

-Today, we have constant chances to consume and, thanks to our ancient instincts, we’re often tempted to seize those opportunities.
+Today, we have constant chances to consume and, thanks to our nomadic instincts, we’re often tempted to seize those opportunities.
 But if we’re to avoid a life of financial stress and eventually retire in comfort, we need to beat back our desires and save perhaps 12% to 15% of every paycheck for retirement, and even more if we have other goals.

 Our Humble Opinion: For ordinary Americans, what’s the secret to getting rich?
 It’s no secret at all: You need to live beneath your means and save a healthy sum.
 Without that discipline, your chances of amassing significant wealth are slim.
 The good news: It doesn’t take much to become a great saver.
-Suppose you’re currently spending 95 cents out of every $1 you earn, while saving the other 5 cents.
+Suppose you’re currently spending 95 cents out of every $1 you earn, while saving the other five cents.
 To increase your monthly savings rate by 100%, all you need to do is to trim your spending to 90 cents out of every $1 earned, a mere 5% decline.